MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Here's how Contoso decided to implement hybrid connectivity:

-1. Set up a new site-to-site VPN connection between the Contoso datacenter in New York and the two Azure regions, `East US 2` and `Central US`.
+1. Set up a new Site-to-Site VPN connection between the Contoso datacenter in New York and the two Azure regions, `East US 2` and `Central US`.
 2. Branch office traffic bound for virtual networks in Azure will route through the main Contoso datacenter.
 3. As Contoso scales up Azure deployment, it will establish an ExpressRoute connection between the datacenter and the Azure regions.
-When this happens, Contoso will retain the VPN site-to-site connection for failover purposes only.
+When this happens, Contoso will retain the VPN Site-to-Site connection for failover purposes only.
     - Learn more about [choosing between a VPN and ExpressRoute hybrid solution](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/considerations).
     - Verify [ExpressRoute locations and support](https://docs.microsoft.com/azure/expressroute/expressroute-locations-providers).